 10x Ankles to Bar

 Those 100x Back Squats are the “Garbage Reps.”
-We’ve begun to consciously eliminate this type of effort from our daily programming for mountain and tactical athletes.
+Years ago I began to consciously eliminate this type of effort from MTI work capacity programming.

 High volume bodyweight squats and lunges are fine, box jumps are okay, and you’ll see us deploy lots of sprinting and shuttle sprints in our work capacity programming.
 We don’t need high volume, lightly loaded squats or lunges for metabolic conditioning.
 Sprinting and other exercises get the job done and are perhaps more transferable to the real world.